Chinese law: Legal rights

 The modern idea of legal rights was introduced to China from the West in the 19th century.
 Its translation as quánlì (权利) was coined by William Alexander Parsons Martin in 1864, in his translation of Henry Wheaton's Elements of International Law.

 Rule of law

 One of the most commonly used phrases in contemporary China, by legal scholars and politicians alike, is fǎzhì (法治).
 Fǎzhì can be translated into English as "rule of law", but questions have often been asked whether Chinese leaders meant "rule by law", which means the instrumental use of laws by rulers to facilitate social control and to impose punishment as understood in the Legalist tradition.
-The related concepts of yīfǎ zhìguó (依法治国: "governing the nation according to the rule of law") and jiànshè shèhuì zhǔyì fǎzhì guójiā (建设社会主义法制国家: "building a socialist rule of law state") have been part of the Chinese Communist Party's official policy since the mid-1990s.
-In 1999, the NPC adopted an amendment to the Chinese Constitution, incorporating both concepts in Article 5.